kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

 ```bash
 KUDU_ENVIRONMENT=production ./tasks generate
 ```
-So in order to deploy it, we only need to commit all the generated content into `kudulab.github.io` repository and push it to github, which will trigger github hosting to update content on `https://kudulab.github.io`.
+So in order to deploy it, we only need to commit all the generated content into **second** repository `kudulab.github.io` and push it to github, which will trigger github hosting to update content on `https://kudulab.github.io`.
 We can automate this operation in the `./tasks` script:

 ```bash